ashadefhatya/IronTorch/README.md

 ## ✨ Features
 - Dynamic bars for **Guessing Difficulty**, **Uncommonness**, **Cracking Difficulty**, and **Overall Strength**.
 - Entropy calculation in bits, mapped to a 0–100 scale.
-- Randomized security quotes for each input.
+- Randomized quotes for each input.
 - Responsive design with custom CSS variables.
-- Educational focus: passwords are never stored or transmitted.
+- Strings/Passwords are never stored or transmitted.

 ## 📸 Screenshots
 ![Main UI](./screenshots/irontorch-main.png)